 According to IPCC authors, achieving this goal will require deep reductions in carbon emissions and rapidly removing carbon from the atmosphere.
 To reduce emissions the authors recommend lowering energy demand and expanding clean energy technology, such as decarbonizing energy production and electrifying energy use.
 To capture carbon, the authors recommend expanding tree planting and agricultural practices that pull carbon from the atmosphere and store it in soil.

-Thirty-four states have developed statewide climate mitigation and/or adaptation plans or recommendations to address climate change.
+At least 34 states have developed statewide climate mitigation and/or adaptation plans or recommendations to address climate change.
 At least eight states lead the way in this work, including California, Colorado, Connecticut, Maryland, Massachusetts, New York, Oregon and Washington State.

 Many local governments in the state have been leading the charge to cleaner energy and sustainability.
 For instance, 148 communities have taken the 25 x 25 pledge, committing to generating 25 percent of their energy from local renewable sources by 2025.
 In addition, 11 mayors have joined Climate Mayors, committing their cities to meeting the Paris goals.
 Ten other cities have sustainability commissions.
 Find more information at Climate Leadership by Wisconsin Local Governments.

 The Center for Rural Communities at Northland College developed the Climate Change Adaption Planning Guide to assist cities, counties, tribes, and planning commissions and councils in the Chequamegon Bay Area.
 The guide identifies a.) climate change trends; b.) priority areas (i.e., protect drinking water, prevent road washouts, mitigate flood hazards and prepare for variable tourism and recreational conditions; and c.) recommendations for taking action.